mheily/jobd/README.md

 process that runs as root and is not accessible by unprivileged users.
 Each unprivileged user may run their own launchd process under their own UID.

+In the Darwin implementation, the StartCalendarInterval key can be a hash or an array of hashes.
+In relaunchd, only a hash is acceptable.

 ## Contact Information

 For questions, comments, or other feedback about relaunchd, please join